better-internet/radworks-docs/docs/getting-started.md

 * willow.radicle.garden
 * maple.radicle.garden
 ```

-> To push to your own seed node, or to multiple seed nodes from the same project, specify its address with the `--seed`
-> option: `rad push --seed seed.example.com`.

 Once your project finishes syncing for the first time, you'll find important information about where your project lives
 on the Radicle Network.